bahmutov/cypress-examples/docs/recipes/check-all.md

 Imagine that the application asks the user to confirm before checking the box.
 You click on the "Apple" checkbox and it pops the window `confirm` dialog with the question "Turn apple on?".
 Let's confirm the the `confirm` is asked correctly.

+📺 Watch this recipe in the video [Checkboxes With Confirmation](https://youtu.be/ir3pNnyGVM4).

 <!-- fiddle Check boxes with confirmation popups -->

 ```html hide